ubco-W2022T2-data301/project-group-group36/project_vision.md

 ## Contracted Grade

-For this project, we agree to contract for a { A+/A/B/C }.
+For this project, we agree to contract for a { A }.

+## Project Vision

+To challenge ourselves individually and as a team, to achieve our goals with proficiency and develop technical abilities.